 Question: My husband blames me for the ups and downs in his job.
 He claims that due to me, everything is going wrong in his life.
 I feel disappointed.
 However, I love him and don’t want to leave him.
 What can I do to save ourselves?

-It must be really disconcerting to be blamed for things that you have nothing to do with and have very little control over.
-People sometimes have a tendency to blame their failures entirely on either themselves, others or other external agencies.
+It must be disconcerting to be blamed for things that you have nothing to do with and have very little control over.
+People sometimes tend to blame their failures entirely on either themselves, others or other external agencies.
 It is a coping mechanism that a lot of us engage in.
-Taking complete or no responsibility of your failure/s – both come with consequences.
+Taking complete or no responsibility for your failure/s – both come with consequences.

-Generally, one would observe the trend of not taking the legitimate bit of responsibility of what happened and blame it on the next available “suspect.”
+Generally, one would observe the trend of not taking the legitimate bit of responsibility for what happened and blame it on the next available “suspect.”
 I explained it, not to excuse your husband’s behaviour but for you to understand the absurdity of taking it personally.
-From what I seem to understand, his accusations have no basis in reality and should be seen just as that.
+From what I seem to understand, his accusations have no basis in reality and should be seen just like that.